Sprott (NYSE:SII) Sees Strong Trading Volume

-Sprott Inc. (NYSE:SII) saw an uptick in trading volume on Thursday .
-21,727 shares changed hands during mid-day trading, a decline of 83% from the previous session’s volume of 126,777 shares.The stock last traded at $42.60 and had previously closed at $44.84.
+Sprott Inc. (NYSE:SII) saw unusually-high trading volume on Friday .
+Approximately 8,175 shares were traded during mid-day trading, a decline of 94% from the previous session’s volume of 126,008 shares.The stock last traded at $45.47 and had previously closed at $45.92.

-SII has been the subject of a number of recent research reports.
-Zacks Investment Research upgraded Sprott from a “hold” rating to a “buy” rating and set a $51.00 price target for the company in a research note on Thursday, May 6th.
-TD Securities upped their target price on shares of Sprott from $50.00 to $56.00 and gave the company a “hold” rating in a report on Monday, May 10th.
-Finally, Royal Bank of Canada increased their price target on shares of Sprott from $55.00 to $58.00 and gave the stock a “sector perform” rating in a research report on Monday, May 10th.
+A number of equities analysts recently weighed in on SII shares.
+Zacks Investment Research raised shares of Sprott from a “hold” rating to a “buy” rating and set a $51.00 price objective for the company in a research note on Thursday, May 6th.
+TD Securities upped their price target on Sprott from $50.00 to $56.00 and gave the company a “hold” rating in a research report on Monday, May 10th.
+Finally, Royal Bank of Canada lifted their price objective on Sprott from $55.00 to $58.00 and gave the stock a “sector perform” rating in a research report on Monday, May 10th.

-Sprott (NYSE:SII) last issued its quarterly earnings results on Friday, May 7th.
-The company reported $0.12 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.28 by ($0.16).
-Sprott had a return on equity of 8.15% and a net margin of 20.90%.
-On average, sell-side analysts expect that Sprott Inc. will post 1.11 EPS for the current fiscal year.
+Sprott (NYSE:SII) last announced its quarterly earnings results on Friday, May 7th.
+The company reported $0.12 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.28 by ($0.16).
+Sprott had a net margin of 20.90% and a return on equity of 8.15%.
+On average, analysts forecast that Sprott Inc. will post 1.11 earnings per share for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, June 1st.
-Shareholders of record on Monday, May 17th will be paid a $0.25 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 1st.
+Stockholders of record on Monday, May 17th will be paid a $0.25 dividend.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 2.19%.
 The ex-dividend date is Friday, May 14th.
-This represents a $1.00 annualized dividend and a yield of 2.20%.
-Sprott’s payout ratio is 2,350.00%.
+Sprott’s dividend payout ratio (DPR) is 2,350.00%.

-Several institutional investors have recently added to or reduced their stakes in SII.
-Alpha Paradigm Partners LLC purchased a new position in Sprott during the first quarter valued at $31,000.
-Penbrook Management LLC purchased a new stake in shares of Sprott in the fourth quarter worth about $30,000.
-Toronto Dominion Bank grew its holdings in Sprott by 43.5% during the 1st quarter.
-Toronto Dominion Bank now owns 2,430 shares of the company’s stock valued at $93,000 after buying an additional 737 shares in the last quarter.
-Great West Life Assurance Co.
-Can grew its holdings in Sprott by 110.8% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 2,586 shares of the company’s stock valued at $88,000 after buying an additional 1,359 shares in the last quarter.
-Finally, First Horizon Advisors Inc. purchased a new stake in shares of Sprott during the 1st quarter worth approximately $115,000.
-Hedge funds and other institutional investors own 20.96% of the company’s stock.
+Several large investors have recently bought and sold shares of SII.
+Lucas Capital Management acquired a new position in Sprott during the fourth quarter worth $322,000.
+Penbrook Management LLC acquired a new position in Sprott in the 4th quarter valued at about $30,000.
+CIBC Asset Management Inc increased its stake in Sprott by 2.8% during the fourth quarter.
+CIBC Asset Management Inc now owns 14,589 shares of the company’s stock worth $423,000 after purchasing an additional 391 shares during the period.
+Acuitas Investments LLC lifted its position in shares of Sprott by 3.9% during the fourth quarter.
+Acuitas Investments LLC now owns 45,513 shares of the company’s stock worth $1,319,000 after purchasing an additional 1,689 shares in the last quarter.
+Finally, Russell Investments Group Ltd. boosted its stake in shares of Sprott by 8.8% in the fourth quarter.
+Russell Investments Group Ltd. now owns 228,728 shares of the company’s stock valued at $6,634,000 after purchasing an additional 18,455 shares during the period.
+20.96% of the stock is owned by hedge funds and other institutional investors.

 Sprott Inc is a publicly owned asset management holding company.
 Through its subsidiaries, the firm provides asset management, portfolio management, wealth management, fund management, and administrative and consulting services to its clients.
 It offers mutual funds, hedge funds, and offshore funds, along with managed accounts.